drocheam/optrace/docs/source/development/testing.rst

 _______________________

 Extensive tests are done on the functionality, documentation and website of optrace.
+Testing is done with `tox <https://tox.wiki/en/latest/>`_ and :mod:`pytest`.
+Packages `tox <https://tox.wiki/en/latest/>`_ as well as `tox-ignore-env-name-mismatch <https://github.com/masenf/tox-ignore-env-name-mismatch>`_ need to be installed to run different tests environments.
+All other requirements are automatically installed while running tox.
+The configuration can be found in Section :numref:`tox_file`.

+Test can be run locally or through GitHub actions.
-All workflows are located in `.github/workflows/ <https://github.com/drocheam/optrace/blob/main/.github/workflows/>`_, while the last action runs can be seen in `GitHub Actions <https://github.com/drocheam/optrace/actions>`_.
+The workflows are located in `.github/workflows/ <https://github.com/drocheam/optrace/blob/main/.github/workflows/>`_, while the last action runs can be seen in `GitHub Actions <https://github.com/drocheam/optrace/actions>`_.

-The tests can also be run locally with `tox <https://tox.wiki/en/latest/>`_.
-Requirements for testing are listed in the :ref:`pyproject_toml`.

 Functionality Testing
 _______________________